KennethTM/sonarlight/README.md

 df_csv.to_csv("sl2.csv")
 ```

-Examples of further processing and plotting (see also `notebooks/example_notebook.ipynb`):
+Examples of further processing and plotting (see also notebooks in `notebooks/` folder):

 ```python
 import matplotlib.pyplot as plt